-Join Tim Grey for an in-depth discussion in this video Browsing with Internet Explorer 10, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Browsing with Internet Explorer 10, part of Learning Windows 8.

 Many users of Windows 8, especially those who are using a touchscreen device, will …probably find that they start to prefer working with Metro applications rather …than desktop applications within Windows.
 And when it comes to browsing the …Internet, there are actually both options available to you. …You can work with the version of Internet Explorer that is the Metro version, …designed specifically for Windows 8, and you can also work with the desktop version. …Let's take a look at the Metro version of Internet Explorer, and see how it …provides a very nice browsing experience.
 I'll go ahead and click on a tile for …Internet Explorer.
 And that will bring up the browser.…

 And you'll notice, that the browser itself is effectively, full screen. …If I click on an empty area of the window, you'll see, that I have only the …browser window available.
 I don't have any other controls, just the …webpage itself.
 And of course, I can scroll through the page. …I can use the scroll wheel on my mouse.
 I can use the arrow keys on the keyboard. …

 - Changing your environment and customizing live tiles